-The information contained on this page will help the citizens of Springfield prepare themselves for an emergency.
 If you are currently experiencing a personal emergency such as a fire, medical or law enforcement emergency, etc. - call 9-1-1.
-If an emergency is happening in your area, tune to a local radio or television station to receive information.
+If an emergency is happening in your neighborhood or local area, tune to a local radio or television station to receive information.

 Welcome to the City of Springfield’s Emergency Management Program page.
 Here you will find links to lots of resources that will help you prepare yourself, family, home, and business for an emergency.

 September is National Preparedness Month!
 The Emergency Management Programs at Springfield, Eugene, and the University of Oregon, along with the Eugene-Springfield Area CERT Volunteers, are teaming up to provide you, your family and friends, and neighborhood three opportunities to learn more about preparing for a disaster.
 Click here to learn more and view informational flyer.

 Additionally, we will post preparedness tips throughout the month here to help you be prepared.
 Also, check out the resources available on this page to help prepare for a disaster.